How do I add a Puzzle?

 Name of artist/ photographer/ designer

 If the puzzle box credits an artist, photographer, or designer, enter their name here.
-This helps fellow puzzlers find works from their favorite creators in the IPDb App
+This helps fellow puzzlers find works from their favourite creators in the IPDb App

 Name of collection